Golf Rules & Regulations

 Only primary and alternate designee members are allowed to take complimentary carts to the practice facilities.

-Children age 11 and under will not be charged a cart fee when accompanied by a parent.
+Children under age 12 will not be charged a cart fee when accompanied by a parent.

 The 90 degree rule is always in effect when carts are allowed off of the cart paths.
 The 90 degree rule means to stay on the cart paths until you are even with your ball, then go straight to your golf ball and return straight back to the cart path after making your shot.